linkovich2/StarboundExtended/README.md

 This mod really only has two goals: Add more fun, and add more challenge.

+**Note: Early versions of this mod may seem all-over-the-place with it's features.
+Don't worry; that's just me learning the modding ropes and seeing what's possible.
+Features may be replaced or removed entirely as time goes on.

 Changes to Vanilla
 ==================
 - n/a